Avoidable mortality in England and Wales: 2021 and 2022

 Age-standardised mortality rates

-Age-standardised mortality rates are used to allow comparisons between populations which may contain different proportions of people of different ages.
+Age-standardised mortality rates are used to allow comparisons between populations that may contain different proportions of people of different ages.

 Nôl i'r tabl cynnwys

-Figures are calculated using death registration data for England and Wales held by the Office for National Statistics (ONS) and death registration data for Scotland provided by the National Records of Scotland.
+Figures are calculated using death registration data for England and Wales held by the Office for National Statistics (ONS), published in our Deaths registered in England and Wales bulletin.

 Defining avoidable mortality

-More quality and methodology information on strengths, limitations, appropriate uses, and how the data were created is available in the Avoidable mortality in the UK QMI.
-The accompanying datasets also include further breakdowns of data.
+More quality and methodology information on strengths, limitations, appropriate uses, and how the data were created is available in our Avoidable mortality in the UK QMI.

 Nôl i'r tabl cynnwys